dhjsh88/fpga-fc-accelerator/results/timing_baseline.md

 ## 5. Practical note

-Functionally, all benchmarks in this repository pass bit-exact verification on the board — the violated path has ~0.9 ns of negative slack against worst-case corner models, and the silicon at room temperature meets it in practice.
-That is not a substitute for closure; it is why the limitation is documented rather than hidden.
+The violating build was never programmed onto the board: with 51 failing endpoints there was no reason to trust its behavior, and no bitstream from it was used for any measurement in this repository.
+Every benchmark here ran on the marginal-pass build of section 4, where static timing analysis reports zero failing endpoints — which is why the bit-exact results are meaningful rather than lucky.
+The limitation is documented because the architecture has not been fixed, not because the numbers depend on ignoring it.